 For its weight, this tent brings some durability as well.
 Its 20D ripstop nylon floor and 15D ripstop nylon fly are trending towards delicate but still stand up to the regular stresses and strains of backpacking.

 The pole structure offers enough flexibility that we aren't concerned with snapping a piece during setup or breakdown.
 It is important to make sure that each pole segment is securely locked into place with each of its adjacent segments.
 One thing that can happen if that's not the case the leverage from the male end of a segment can be great enough that it cracks the female end of its adjoining segment.

 We know that weight is the metric that gets compromised with each additional feature.
 However, the Dragonfly toes the line beautifully.
 Weighing in at just a nudge over 3 pounds, it is the best of both worlds.

 Splitting the weight between two people is easy with the included 'Divvy Sack.'
 And if you do have a partner with you, a pound and a half per person is very reasonable.
 At 19.5"x4.5", it also packs down relatively tightly.
 If you choose to ditch the stuff sack altogether, it does a nice job of filling in space around some more rigid items in your pack.

 We think that the Dragonfly takes the cake.
+This is a tent that most anyone could take anywhere.
+If you regularly spend nights in the backcountry but want a single tent to do it all, the Dragonfly is an excellent choice.
+It's light enough for extended backpacking trips and roomy enough for car camping.
+In many cases, tents try to do too much, but in this case, the Dragonfly gets it just right.
 It has a superb design combined with an excellent feature set.
 It balances comfort and storage space with a reasonable overall weight.
 It is a clear Editors' Choice Award winner that we would gladly grab for our next overnight adventure, wherever it is.